sf-wdi-31/html-css-review/README.md

 HTML is the oldest and most fundamental language of the web.
 It contains a page's content, provides structure for that content, and gives the browser important metadata about the page.

 CSS lets us style a web page, creating sites that stand out visually.
-It is an incredibly powerful tool
+It is an incredibly powerful tool too.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->